Michael Wallace (lawyer): Fifth Circuit nomination under Bush

 On February 8, 2006, President George W. Bush nominated Wallace to the United States Court of Appeals for the Fifth Circuit to fill the seat vacated when Charles W. Pickering, a recess appointment to the Court in January 2004, retired at the end of that year.

 Wallace was opposed by the Senate Democrats and various advocacy groups, who asserted Wallace had tried to undermine meaningful enforcement of the U.S. civil rights laws.
-In addition, as chair of the Legal Services Corporation, Wallace had been criticized by from Democrats and a few moderate Republicans for seeking to undermine the agency.
+In addition, as chair of the Legal Services Corporation, Wallace had been criticized by Democrats and a few moderate Republicans for seeking to undermine the agency.
 He authorized the use of LSC funds to lobby Congress for cuts in LSC's budget and to pay lawyers to prepare a memo arguing for LSC's abolition.
 Republican Senator Warren Rudman characterized Wallace's appeal to Congress as "absolutely bad faith."

 The American Bar Association's judicial-evaluations committee determined that Wallace "has the highest professional competence" and "possesses the integrity to serve on the bench," but gave him a "not qualified" rating, finding him lacking on the element of "judicial temperament."
 Senate Republicans blamed the "not qualified" rating on liberal bias within the American Bar Association's leadership and judicial-evaluations committee.

 In December 2006, Wallace announced that he was withdrawing his name from consideration for the Fifth Circuit.
 In September 2007, Leslie H. Southwick was confirmed to the seat.